Skip to Content

 Feeding Guidelines and Portion Control

-A helpful rule of thumb: treats, including Cheerios, shouldn’t make up more than 10% of your dog’s daily calorie intake.
+A good daily rations rule is the 10% guideline – all treats, including Cheerios, shouldn’t exceed 10% of your pup’s daily calorie intake.

 Factors Affecting Safe Consumption